isomerpages/pa-corp/news-and-speeches/news/_posts/2023-10-04-post-Grassroots leaders are not required to declare their political affiliations to PA.md

 variant: markdown
 ---
 ### Grassroots leaders are not required to declare their political affiliations to PA
-**Response to parliamentary question on rental caps for festival related bazaars, hawker centres and commercial properties leased out by Government agencies**
+**Response to parliamentary question on the declaration and consideration of political affiliations when appointing grassroots leaders**

 ![](/images/NewsRoom/Parliament%20House.jpg)